zozs/stina/README.md

 **STINA: Swedish Text, Idiom, and Noun Announcer**

-STINA is a Slack bot which periodically sends out something Swedish to a given Slack channel of choice.
+STINA is a Slack app which periodically sends out something Swedish to a given Slack channel of choice.
 This allows people to learn useful (hopefully) things in Swedish :thumbsup:

 ## Usage

+You can always call `/stina help` to get a list of available commands.
+For reference, the same list is presented below:

+### Word-related commands

+- `/stina add`: add a new word to STINA\'s database.
+- `/stina announce`: manually announce a random word from STINA\'s database.

+### Other commands

+- `/stina stats`: return the number of words in the database.

 ## Installation, configuration, and running

 ### Installation

+First grab the source code.

 ```
 $ git clone https://github.com/zozs/stina.git
 $ npm install
 ```

+Then add an app to your Slack workspace.
+Configure it as follows:

+#### Interactive components

+Add the URL to the server the app is running on, followed by `/interactive`, e.g. `https://example.com/interactive`

+#### Slash commands

+Add the command `/stina`, with the request url similar to: `https://example.com/commands`

+#### Permissions

+Add the following scopes:

+- `commands`
+- `channels:read`
+- `chat:write:bot`
+- `users:read`

+#### Install the app

+The install the app, and go to Permissions and note down the generated token.
+Also look up the Verification token.

 ### Configuration

-Preferably, copy `config/default.json` to `config/local.json` and perform configuration in that file.
-You will have to modify at least the `token` setting.

-The configuration file has the following properties:

- * `token`: The token for the bot as added to your team.
+STINA needs some environmental variables configured.
+You can either supply them as regular environmental variables in your shell, or put them in a `.env` file in the same folder as `stina.js`.

+ * `SLACK_ACCESS_TOKEN`: STINA's app token
+ * `SLACK_VERIFICATION_TOKEN`: Token to verify that the requests comes from Slack
+ * `PORT`: Port for HTTP server to listen on
+ * `ANNOUNCE_CHANNEL`: Channel ID (e.g. C12345678) in which to post word announcements.
+ * `DATA`: path to json-file with all words.

 ### Running